The Foundation of Economic Freedom, a True Free Market, is Knowing Political Answers!

 Any judicial decision shall be a guide only for any stated resolution methods herein.

 If the electoral or legislative follow up method results in a super majority vote, then the initiative or legislative demand must take place and remain in force until revisited through elective initiative or a super majority vote of the legislature.

-5. Veto of a simple majority by either the governor or both houses of the legislature shall be in place for any type of socio/economic law enacted through the initiative process.
+5. Veto of a simple majority by either the governor or both houses of the legislature shall be in place for any type of socio/economic law enacted through this initiative process.

 Elected representatives are just that; it is their responsibility to help govern and therefore to serve — that “leadership” ability must be maintained as the Power of the People has finally expanded to its rightful place as the final arbiter of our freedoms.

-But in the event of such a veto by the governor, the matter shall be referred back to the Electorate after first giving the opportunity to the legislature to resolve a given issue within sixty days.
+But in the event of such a veto by the governor, the matter shall be referred back to the Electorate after first giving the opportunity to the legislature (via super majority vote) to resolve a given issue within sixty days.

 Current law regarding other types of legislation which may be vetoed shall remain in place.